 Smart Furniture and the Future of Casegoods

-This evolution has made those in the industry rethink how interactive technology is applied in every aspect of the hotel experience.
-This includes furniture pieces and room integrations.
-This has prompted dialog and inspiration to address the creativity required to apply technology seamlessly within the hospitality environment.
-And how it could improve guest satisfaction.
+This evolution has prompted us to reconsider how interactive technology is incorporated into every facet of the hotel experience, extending to furniture pieces and room integrations.
+This shift has sparked discussions and inspiration surrounding the creative application of technology within the hospitality environment and how it can enhance overall guest satisfaction.

 In this blog, we look at a couple of different ways technology is incorporated into furniture and guest rooms.
 As well as what guest-centric design could entail and what the future of casegoods and hospitality will look like in a technologically advanced world.